Dead – and Mumbling It.

 The cool werewolf effects kicked in just before I fell asleep.

-So here are the sex symbols of a new generation, tweenies and gentlemen: anemic dullard Kristen Stewart, whose intolerable pause-acting is somehow meant to convey – what, appendicitis?; soporific Robert Pattinson, who looks like something smashed into his face, and ‘roided Taylor Lautner, who looks like something fell on his head.
+So here are the sex symbols for a new generation of tweenies: anemic dullard Kristen Stewart, whose intolerable pause-acting is somehow meant to convey – sultriness? wariness? appendicitis?; soporific Robert Pattinson, who looks like something smashed into his face, and ‘roided Taylor Lautner, who looks like something fell on his head.

-All the three principals do is talk about “belonging with each other” yet all they actually do when they’re WITH each other is talk about belonging with each other.
+All three principals constantly talk about “belonging with each other” yet all they actually do when they’re WITH each other is talk about belonging with each other.
 It’s like sex hasn’t been invented yet.

-TWILIGHT NEW MOON is not a love story or romance – it is a sludge-moving descent into soporific hell.
+TWILIGHT NEW MOON is not a love story or romance – it is a teen-model descent into soporific hell.
 And not in that good way, like when Satan claims your soul.

 Edward decides to kill himself because he erroneously believes Bella has been killed.
 This, in a world of psychics, empaths and CELL PHONES.
 The Romeo and Juliet train is in motion and nothing logical is gonna derail it.
 Laughable that the writers analogize the greatest love story known to man with their beige bore-fest.